tonygilkerson/things/proj02/README.md

-# Project 02 - Serial Monitor
+# proj02 - Serial Monitor

 This project shows how to use command line tool to monitor or debug your app running on a ESP32 microcontroller.
 Here are the project components.